SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/7bd6b38b-6772-4163-a10e-f74ca8b043af)

-I wanna stop here for a minute and reference again the previous source of inspiration for this article whenever i got lost
+I wanna stop here for a minute and reference again the previous source of inspiration for this article whenever i got lost, so in his blog he renamed the function which compared values to RtlpImageDirectoryEntryToDataEx, which if we search we got no results but there's something close enough to his names and that is RtlImageDirectoryEntryToData , which basically does this ```Given the base address of a kernel module and the index of an entry in the data directory, RtlImageDirectoryEntryToData() returns the virtual address and the size of the directory entry``` in our case since we are in an efi app

 =============================================================================